holos-run/holos/doc/md/api/core/v1alpha4.md

     // Model represents the platform model holos gets from from the
     // PlatformService.GetPlatform rpc method and provides to CUE using a tag.
     Model map[string]any `json:"model"`
-    // Tags represents cue tags to provide when rendering the component.
+    // Tags represents cue tags to inject when rendering the component.
+The json
+    // struct tag names of other fields in this struct are reserved tag names not
+    // to be used in the tags collection.
     Tags []string `json:"tags,omitempty"`
 }
 ```